dyllandry/rust-uno/readme.md

 # Todo

-- support drawing a card if you want
 - support turn effects
 - support draw effects
+- handle no cards being left when a card is drawn

 # Designing turn logic